 All Indigenous and non-Indigenous professional and academic UNE staff are eligible to be nominated.

-1. Staff Recognition Award (Professional individual or team) This award recognises a UNE professional staff member or team for outstanding contribution to creating culturally safe and supportive environments for Aboriginal and Torres Strait Islander students and staff at UNE.
+1. Staff Recognition Award (Professional individual or team) This award recognises a UNE professional staff member or team for outstanding contribution to creating safe and supportive environments for Aboriginal and Torres Strait Islander students and staff at UNE.

 2. Staff Indigenous Education Award (Academic individual or team)